ibm-cloud-docs/FileStorage/adjustable-iops.md

 ## Advantages of adjustable IOPS
 {: #advantagesadjustableIOPS}

-- Cost management - Clients can adjust IOPS based on usage patterns.
-For example, a large retail store experiences peak usage during the holidays and requires higher IOPS on the storage then than in the middle of the summer.
+- Cost management: Clients can adjust IOPS based on usage patterns.
+For example, a large retail store experiences peak usage during the holidays and requires higher IOPS on the storage during that peak than in the middle of the summer.
 With this feature, you can manage your costs and pay for higher IOPS only when you need it.

 ## Limitations
 {: #limitsofadjustIOPS}